-Once enrolled, your Georgia Medicaid coverage will be outlined in the form of a membership packet you receive by mail.
+Once complete all the steps in the Georgia Medicaid application process, your Georgia Medicaid coverage will be outlined in the form of a membership packet you receive by mail.
 In these documents, you will find out what services are covered by Medicaid.
 Mandatory Medicaid services covered in Georgia are similar to those of other states, and include:

 - Doctor visits